dev-diaries/web/_posts/2020-07-07-on-imlementing-pull-request-feedback-a-short-story.markdown

 ### Allow Adequate Time For Discussions Around Changes/Pull Requests

 {:.post-content}
-In this short story the PR opener was stressing because he wanted to get their PR into production ASAP.
+In this short story the PR opener was stressing because he wanted to get his/her PR into production ASAP.
 Instead, the pull request review process should have proper time allocated to it so the feedback can be fully understood and implemented *and then tested*.
 PR feedback can be extremely valuable, but if not enough importance and time is allocated to it, it can become a needless formality.

+### No One Knows Your Code Better Than You

+{:.post-content}
+While seemingly obvious it is still worth saying: you know your code better than any of your teammates.
+Any suggestions for small changes or tweaks should be carefully weighed by you and gauged within the larger scope of the work you're doing.
+A "small parameter change" can actually be more detrimental than upon first glance and you, as the pull request opener,must be watchful for those seemingly innocuous changes that actually are potentially changing more than they appear.

 ## Treat The Pull Request Process With The Respect That It Deserves